thorstenb/odpdown/README.md

 	                        -1]
 	  -n, --no-autofit      Use to disable auto-shrinking font in text boxes, to fit available space.
-	  -a AUTOFIT, --autofit AUTOFIT
-	                        Set to "False" to disable auto-shrinking font in text boxes, to fit available space.
-[Defaults to True] -s HIGHLIGHT_STYLE, --highlight-style HIGHLIGHT_STYLE
+	  -s HIGHLIGHT_STYLE, --highlight-style HIGHLIGHT_STYLE
 	                        Set pygments color style for syntax-highlighting of code snippets.
 Available styles in stock pygments are: